corruptRadiance/CharacterController/README.md

 - Slope Detection
   - ~~On grounded, raycast down~~
   - ~~Get angle from collider~~
-  - Compare against an allowed maximum angle
+  - ~~Compare against an allowed maximum angle~~
-  - If allowed, increase friction
+  - ~~If allowed, increase friction~~ This didn't work, I might have to reconsider using a rigidbody altogether

 - ~~GroundCheck~~
   - ~~Ground check sphere on player~~